DeepSophos/extensions/dify/sapientia/README.md

-## sapientia
+## SeekTime Super Rag Component

-**Author:** seek-time
+**Author:** SeekTime
-**Version:** 0.0.1
+**Version:** 0.0.2
 **Type:** tool

 ### Description

-The Sapientia plugin is a Dify plugin designed for the knowledge base Q&A product of Shanghai Seek-Time Technology Co., Ltd. It aims to interact with remote servers through HTTP requests, query user provided text content, and return formatted response results.
-This plugin is designed for optimizing knowledge base Q&A scenarios, supporting retrieval of relevant information from specified servers and processing of returned reference content to generate user-friendly output.
+The SeekTime Super Rag Component is a Dify plugin designed for the knowledge base Q&A product of Shanghai Seek-Time Technology Co., Ltd. Automatic and precise slicing of document materials, powerful multimodal chart understanding ability, high accuracy of Q&A, and precise traceability of answers to the specific location of the original text, allowing you to immediately have the world's leading AI knowledge base capability!

 #### Main functions
 - Query processing: Based on the query text and scope entered by the user, send a request to the remote server to obtain relevant knowledge base content.